SmoothWAN/SmoothWAN/README.md

 - Raspberry Pi 4 / Pi 400
 - Banana Pi R64/R3 (untested)

-Only supporting devices that are difficult to brick/damage with 3rd party firmware. (no restrictions + locked bootloader)
+Only supporting devices that are difficult to brick/damage with 3rd party firmware. (read-only bootloader with no restrictions)

 *Use cases*